1diode/Azure-Security-Week-13-H-W/README.md

 This is observable in the Kibana Metricbeat system and host dashboard as a %99 CPU utilisation event for that server

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+In order to use the playbook, I will need to have an Ansible control node already configured.
+Using this control node:

 SSH into the Ansible control node and follow the steps below: